curityio/example-consentor/README.md

 The consentor is now ready to be used.

 ## Testing
 When a user logs in with the client Curity Identity Server will show a prompt asking the user for consent.
+The text on the consent screen was retrieved from the external API.
 The screen will look similar to this one:

 ![Consent Screen](docs/images/example-consentor-screen.png?raw=true "Consent Screen")